 Eat Me!
 Drink Me!

-If you’re peckish the Clubs Quarter of the town, recognised for its many cafes, restaurants and bars, is worth a visit.
-Since we’re near the sea, you must try the award winning Fish Tram Chips and a local brew.
+If you’re peckish, the Clubs Quarter of the town, recognised for its many cafes, restaurants and bars, is worth a visit.
+Since we’re near the sea, you must try the award winning Fish Tram Chips (check out the Fish Tram Chips Facebook page for more info) and a local brew.

 Follow the trail to the wonderful Haulfre Gardens where you will meet the troublesome Tweedles.
 Pause and listen to the sounds and take in the wonderful smells of these gardens, before heading along the old Custs path, part of the Great Orme Country Park.